 While Current is a solid online banking app for many adults, teens, and young adults, it’s not for everyone.
 If you find that Current isn’t right for you or are wondering about alternative options, here are a few to consider.

 Just like Current, Chime is a financial technology company or fintech company with modern features you may not find at a traditional bank, credit union, or brick-and-mortar financial services company.
-It offers early direct deposit2, savings roundups, and no-fee overdrafts5.
+It offers early direct deposit2, savings roundups, and no monthly fees.

 Compared to Current, it’s more like a high yield savings account8 in that it lets you earn a better APY on your savings on your entire balance, rather than just up to $6,000.